nodejs/email/README.md

 The Mailgun API key for the given domain is required.
 It can be found in the `admin_logins.md` file in the secrets repo (build/infra/), or direclty via the Rackspace API.
 The key should be stored as a file named `iojs.org/credentials.json` in the form: `{ "api-key": "key-abc..." }` within a code tree.

-The programs can be used with `--dry-run` to verifry the current status and what will be changed by an update.
+The programs can be used with `--dry-run` to verify the current status and what will be changed by an update.

 # nodejs.org